yonkahlon/Zenject/README.md

 * **<a id="aot-support"></a>Does this work on AOT platforms such as iOS and WebGL?**

     Yes.
-However, there are a few things that you should be aware of for WebGL.
+However, there are a few things that you should be aware.
 One of the things that Unity's IL2CPP compiler does is strip out any code that is not used.
 It calculates what code is used by statically analyzing the code to find usage.
 This is great, except that this will miss any methods/types that are not used explicitly.
 In particular, any classes that are created solely through Zenject will have their constructors ignored by the IL2CPP compiler.
 In order to address this, the [Inject] attribute that is sometimes applied to constructors also serves to automatically mark the constructor to IL2CPP to not strip out.
-In other words, to fix this issue all you have to do is mark every constructor that you create through Zenject with an [Inject] attribute when compiling for WebGL.
+In other words, to fix this issue all you have to do is mark every constructor that you create through Zenject with an [Inject] attribute when compiling for WebGL / iOS.

 * **<a id="faq-performance"></a>How is performance?**